How to Eat More Fruit and Vegetables

 - When you use the oven to cook your meal, put in a whole potato, sweet potato or yam at the same time.

 - Add chopped vegetables like onions, garlic and celery when cooking soup, stew, beans, rice, spaghetti sauce and other sauces.

 - When making rice, add some frozen peas for the last three minutes of cooking.

 Take the Next Step

 If you’re already eating plenty of fruits and veggies every day, you may be ready for the next step: include more color.
 All fruits and vegetables contain vitamins, minerals and other nutrients that may help prevent heart disease, cancer and other illnesses.
 Some of these nutrients are fiber, potassium, folate, and vitamin A and C. The best way to get all the various nutrients is to eat fruits and vegetables of many different colors.
-The five main color groups and examples in each group are listed below.
+The five main color groups and examples in each group are listed on the Eat More Color infographic.
 Eat from as many color groups as you can each day.